tayganr/purviewlab/modules/module07.md

     ![Sensitivity Labels Insights](../images/module07/07.20-labels-insights.png)

 2. The Sensitivity Labels page displays the following **high-level metrics**.
-    * Number of Subscriptions (with Sensititivty Labels)
+    * Number of Subscriptions (with Sensitivity Labels)
     * Unique Number of Labels Found
     * Number of Sources Labeled
     * Number of Files Labeled